 3. Cuisines From Across The World @ Nehru Place

 Home to the famous and buzzing Epicuria mall that offers scores of watering holes and eateries, Nehru Place Metro Station is an absolute hub of all things yummy!
-If you’re in the mood for some North Indian, head to Dhaba by Claridges; grab yourself a seat outdoors at Fio Cookhouse and Bar, which has a delightful summer menu that’s got coolers, salads and oh, did we mention their coconut sorbet for dessert?!
+If you’re in the mood for some North Indian, head to Dhaba by Claridges or grab yourself a seat outdoors at Fio Cookhouse and Bar, which has a delightful summer menu that’s got coolers, salads and oh, did we mention their delightful Coconut Sorbet for dessert?!